Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

   ]),
 ); // This is given for testing purposes only.
 Do NOT use this keypair in any production code.

-// Logging the Keypair object, you'll notice that the publicKey is a 32-byte UInt8Array & the secretKey is the entire 64-byte UInt8Array
+// Logging the Keypair object, you'll notice that the publicKey is a 32-byte UInt8Array
+// The secretKey is the entire 64-byte UInt8Array
-// The first 32 bytes of the array are the secret key and the last 32 bytes of the array are the public key console.log(_account);
+// The first 32 bytes of the array are the secret key
+// and the last 32 bytes of the array are the public key console.log(_account);

 // This returns the entire UInt8Array of 64 bytes
 console.log(_account.secretKey);

-// The secret key in base58 encoding: 4WoxErVFHZSaiTyDjUhqd6oWRL7gHZJd8ozvWWKZY9EZEtrqxCiD8CFvak7QRCYpuZHLU8FTGALB9y5yenx8rEq3
+// The secret key in base58 encoding:
+// 4WoxErVFHZSaiTyDjUhqd6oWRL7gHZJd8ozvWWKZY9EZEtrqxCiD8CFvak7QRCYpuZHLU8FTGALB9y5yenx8rEq3
 console.log(bs58.encode(_account.secretKey));

 // The publicKey property is either a UInt8Array or a BigNumber:
 // PublicKey { _bn: <BN: 7dfd7f354726fed61eaa4745502e344c65f622106004a427dc58b8c98ab4b5ee> }
 console.log(_account.publicKey);

-// The public key is commonly represented as a string when being used as an "address": 9UpA4MYkBw5MGfDm5oCB6hskMt6LdUZ8fUtapG6NioLH console.log(_account.publicKey.toString());
+// The public key is commonly represented as a string when being used as an "address":
+// 9UpA4MYkBw5MGfDm5oCB6hskMt6LdUZ8fUtapG6NioLH
+console.log(_account.publicKey.toString());
 ```

-When you're ready to test the **live wallet** on _devnet_, here are the steps to follow in the Phantom wallet to get your private key:
+It is not required, but you might want to test the **live wallet**, here are the steps to follow in the Phantom wallet to get your private key:

 ![Phantom Private Key Workflow](phantom_secret_key.png)